 European airlines are exploring pathways towards a net-zero, or low-carbon European air transport through reduction of CO2 emissions in absolute terms and CO2 mitigation.
-The use of sustainable aviation fuels (SAFs) is generally considered as one of the most realistic and effective means to reduce aviation CO2 emissions in the next decades.
+The use of sustainable aviation fuels (SAFs) is generally considered as one of the most realistic and effective means to reduce aviation CO2 emissions in the next decades and as a long-term solution for decarbonising long-haul.
 In order to reap the benefits of SAFs, Europe needs a dedicated, innovative aviation fuels industrial strategy including financing and legislation.

 The European Commission’s Green Deal foresees to consider legislative options to boost the production and uptake of SAFs.
 This paper sets out guiding principles for any future legislation on SAFs.
 It also suggests solutions to support development of SAFs in Europe and provides policy recommendations on the development of a European policy framework.

-Alongside radical fleet renewal, improved air traffic management and technological advances such as hydrogen and electric power, the use of sustainable aviation fuels (SAFs) is generally considered as one of the most effective means to reduce CO2 emissions from aviation in the next decades.A recent study notably shows that up to 30% emissions savings can be achieved by 2050 thanks to such fuels.
+Alongside radical fleet renewal, improved air traffic management and technological advances such as hydrogen and electric power, the use of sustainable aviation fuels (SAFs) is generally considered as one of the most effective means to reduce CO2 emissions from aviation in the next decades particularly for longer-range flying, where alternatives to liquid fuel will not be available within a foreseeable timeframe.A recent study notably shows that up to 30% emissions savings can be achieved by 2050 thanks to such fuels.
 Source: Sustainable Aviation UK, 2019.
 See also European Aviation Environmental Report 2019, EEA, EASA, Eurocontrol.
-Currently approved SAFs not only reduce our dependency on fossil fuels but also emit up to 80% less CO2 than regular kerosene.
+Currently approved SAFs not only reduce our dependency on fossil fuels but also under a Life Cycle Assessment, have a CO2 footprint up to 80% lower CO2 than regular kerosene with biofuel generally in a lower band compared to synthetic fuels.
 As part of our efforts to make aviation more sustainable, further accelerated by the European Green Deal, we must speed up the development, production and use of drop-in sustainable aviation fuels in Europe.

 Many initiatives have been undertaken in Europe since the first commercial SAF flight in 2011.
 The European Commission, technology companies, the energy industry, airlines and others have invested significant resources in the development of conversion technologies, projects to determine the impact of sustainable fuels in the aircraft, supply networks and scientific studies on the best ways to develop and mobilise the entire value chain in order to incentivise production and voluntary off-take.